 If you have any further questions regarding Pupil Premium Funding you may find the following website useful:

-Alternatively, please feel free to contact me via the school office.
+Alternatively, please feel free to contact the Headteacher via the school office.